 The events are lively, inclusive, stimulating and practical and offer something for writers across the spectrum.
 Sessions cover craft, publishing, marketing and much more!

 The first step of our roving professional development journey began in Ōtepōti/Dunedin, in the rohe of Kati Huirapa ki Puketeraki who opened our event.
-We then traversed to Ōtautahi/Christchurch to the lands of Ngāi Tahu and are soon on to visit Nelson before heading north across the Cook Strait.
+We then traversed to Ōtautahi/Christchurch to the lands of Ngāi Tahu and then visited Nelson before heading north across the Cook Strait.

 We have been lucky to have a team of talented, experienced writers and teachers share their knowledge and expertise with our attendees across the South Island including NZSA President of Honour Paula Morris, current Poet Laureate David Eggleton, fiction writer and editor Sue Copsey, self-publishing expert Steff Green, author, teacher and current NZSA President Mandy Hager, short story writer, novelist and teacher Owen Marshall and teacher and writer of YA Tania Roxborogh.